U.S. Commerce Dept. pressing Taiwan to supply more chips to U.S. automakers | Business

 Since February, President Joe Biden's administration has been prodding Taiwan on the issue, but automakers have reported no boost in chip supplies.
 The Commerce Department is planning a high-level meeting with automakers set to take place next week on the issue, said officials briefed on the matter.
 A Commerce Department spokesman declined to comment.

-Last week, Ford Motor Co warned a shortage of chips may slash second-quarter production by half..
-Ford said the chip shortage would cost it about $2.5 billion and about 1.1 million units of lost production in 2021.
+United Auto Workers Legislative Director Josh Nassar said in written testimony for a U.S. House hearing on Wednesday that the chips shortage has resulted in the layoffs of "tens of thousands of workers....
+Clearly, we need to bolster domestic production of automotive-quality semiconductors."
+Last week, Ford Motor Co warned the chips shortage may slash second-quarter production by half, cost it about $2.5 billion and about 1.1 million units of lost production in 2021.

-GM said on Friday it would extend production halts at several North American factories because of the chip shortage.
-On April 12, Biden convened semiconductor and auto industry executives in Washington to discuss solutions to the chip crisis.
-He has proposed $50 billion to support U.S. chip manufacturing and research as part of his $2 trillion infrastructure proposal.
+GM said on Friday it would extend production halts at several North American factories because of the shortage.
+On April 12, Biden convened semiconductor and auto industry executives to discuss solutions to the chip crisis.
+He backs $50 billion to support U.S. chip manufacturing and research.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)